top of page

 2 pulls, OK?
 Ok

-3 pulls I`ve finished leg (or circle or length of pattern)
+3 pulls I`ve finished the leg (or circle or length of pattern)

 continuous pulls emergency